RobCranfill/piradio/README.md

 </pre>

 ## Problems

-* Audio out is noisy - sensitive to touch
-  * A result of breaboarding?

 * Network latency
   * Slow to start play
     - Intrinsic to mpc/mpd - happens from command line too